-Praba Soundararajan, Ph.D. – Founder & CEO
+Praba Soundararajan, Ph.D. – Founder and Chief Innovator

 Praba is a neuroscientist with dyslexia who gets to develop his ideas and inventions every day.
 Growing up in India, his learning disability resulted in his loss of confidence and self-esteem.
 To understand his learning disability, he pursued an education in neuroscience.
 To inspire children with language-based learning differences to overcome their challenges, he started writing stories tied to hands-on projects, with a mission to nurture their creativity and realize their dyslexic strengths.
 Praba believes, if it helps a challenged child, it will benefit ALL children!

-Amy Trujillo - STEM Expert & Educator
+Amy Trujillo - Advisor, STEM Expert & Educator

 Ms. Amy Trujillo is the Gifted and STEM Coordinator at Osceola Science Charter School with over twenty years of experience in advocating for the needs of diverse learners.
 Amy is the current president of FLAG, past president of FAST, and the new NSTA Area Five Director.

-Celeste Kellar, M. Ed.
-Advisor – Special Education
+Celeste Kellar, M. Ed. - Advisor, Special Education

 Celeste Kellar, M. Ed., has been working in the field of special education since 1983 and has taught learning disabled students at all levels.
 After leaving the classroom, Mrs. Kellar became a Charter School Liaison and Exceptional Education Staffing Specialist for the School District of Hillsborough County.
 Since leaving the school district in 2005, she has held several positions with the Pepin Academies organization, a group of charter school for students with learning disabilities, to include Principal-Pepin Academies- New Port Richey, Director of Pepin Transitional School, and Director of Student Support.
 Mrs. Kellar currently works for the Pepin Academies Collaborative Group as the Director of Grant Administration where she has written, received, and managed almost $4,000,000 in federal, state, and district grant funding to date.